Stackeduary/EE2022/README.md

+# Test Task for Eesti Energia, Summer 2022

-# Procedure to install Elasticsearch and Kibana version 7.9.2 on Linux
+## Procedure to install Elasticsearch and Kibana version 7.9.2 on Linux

 1. Ensure that both Docker and Docker Compose are installed and Docker is running.